bbowen20/Hello-World/README.md

 # Hello-World
 First Repo
-Ready to take sfotware engineering head on
+Ready to take software engineering head on